JamesP1996/theory-algos-project/README.md

 ## SHA-512 Algorithm and it's Purpose

  The SHA-512 algorithm belongs to a family of other Secure Hash Standerds such as  SHA, SHA-1, SHA-2 and SHA-3 Each having it's own Block Size, Output Size and Internal State Sizes.
-SHA-512 being much more secure than the original SHA or algorithms in the SHA-0 or SHA-1 Categories as it's in the SHA-2 Category which is larger in hash message size and computing time, it is less influenced by Collision Based Attacks and Primeage Attacks.
+SHA-512 being much more secure than the original SHA or algorithms in the SHA-0 or SHA-1 Categories as it's in the SHA-2 Category which is larger in hash message size and computing time, it is less influenced by Collision Based Attacks and Preimage Attacks.
 The fall back on using SHA-512 is its time to calculate a single hash so for programs that require many hashes calculated at the same time such as a web server dealing with 1000's of passwords per minute, it may not always be the most efficent or another example may be bitcoin where they opted for a SHA256 for the blocks within crypto.

  The purpose of these Secure Hash Algorithms in general is to generate digests of messages that are non reversible to ensure the integrity of a file since the digests were generated.
 Such as when you go to download a file online, you can compare the file you downloaded to the SHA Message Digest displayed on the webpage, using a local program and a character comparator.
 If the file you downloaded has a different hash to the original one displayed, it is highly likely the integrity of the file has been tampered with and would not be safe to run on your local machine as someone has probably infected it with a virus or intends to use it for mal practice such as stealing user information.
 SHA is not the only function family which deals in hashed message digests as there is also MD2 and MD5 but the decesion on which algorithm to use is mostly up to the developers usages and how often the hashing function will be called upon, which may require some expertise into Big-O Notation and Data Structures to ensure the most efficent algorithm is used while also being the most secure for the developers use case and computer hardware.

 ## Terms
 | Syntax | Description |
 | ----------- | ----------- |
-| <b>Primeage Attack</b> |  Using pre-computed tables of solutions are used in a brute-force manner in order to crack passwords.
+| <b>Preimage Attack</b> |  Using pre-computed tables of solutions are used in a brute-force manner in order to crack passwords.
 Requires a very powerful computational array of machines to crack.
 | <b>Collision Based Attack</b> | Non Sensical message produces the same hash as the original message.
 Computation Time is 2^n/2 where n is the Length of Message.
 This is why the larger Message Digests are harder to perform collision based attacks on as L the length would be much longer and require more computational power. |
 </br>